 Hence, in our new series, we will consider the apocalyptic undertones in our possible visions of the future through topics including: the idealism of the early internet and the perversion of this vision, emerging biotechnologies of control and transhumanism, how the idea of the ‘manosphere’ is transforming how relationships are understood, the dangers we face in our attempts to predict the future and our commitment to an unconsidered idea of progress, and other topics that consider the difficulty we face in thinking through our everyday connections to the world.
 Harking back to our previous series, we want to reflect on a potential connection between apocalypse, crisis and hope.
 In other words, the issue is whether it is even possible to hope for our common future.

-Each lecture will last roughly 45 minutes and will be followed by questions and conversation.
+Each lecture will last roughly 45 minutes to 1 hour and will be followed by questions and conversation.

-All refreshments and food are available for purchase from The Moon Café.
+Free to attend but tickets required.
+All refreshments and food are available for purchase from Clancy’s Fish Pub, Fremantle.